 This method keeps workers and robots separated whenever the robot has power applied.
-Human and robot collaboration is prevented by a physical barrier.
-Safety-rated components, including fences, gates, switches, light-curtains, laser scanners and pressure-sensing mats, can be utilized to immediately shut off power to the robot if the robot’s work zone is breached.
+Human and industrial robot collaboration is prevented by a physical barrier.
+Safety-rated components, including fences, gates, switches, light-curtains, laser scanners, and pressure-sensing mats, can be utilized to immediately shut off power to the robot if the robot’s work zone is breached.

 2. Safety Monitored Stop

 This method uses safety-rated sensing devices to detect when a human enters the robot’s work zone, with the robot controller quickly stopping the robot arm’s motion.
 Power to the robot is maintained and once the worker leaves the monitored area, the robot picks up where it left off.
 This method may save significant system downtime and almost all current, industrial robots can be used in this manner for a variety of applications.

 3. Hand Guiding

 Typically, this method is used for teaching the robot paths for applications, such as dispensing, cutting, polishing or welding.
 It can also be employed in applications where the robot is being used by an operator as a lift assist.
 External devices, joysticks switches, and E-Stops are used by the operator as robot inputs.
 The operator visually guides a standard industrial robot arm at a safe, limited speed.

 This is a relatively new application of robot and human collaboration in manufacturing.
 This method utilizes a standard industrial robot with optional safety software and equipment.
 The system requires sophisticated sensors or cameras to continually monitor an operator’s position.
 When a human is in a defined work zone shared with the robot, the robot may stop completely or reduce its speed and reach.
 When all zones are clear of operators, the robot can move at full speed and range of motion.